Summary

 How

-- Protect all remaining tracts of old-growth forest through purchase and/or easement.
+- Protect all remaining tracts of old-growth forest through purchase and/or easement to be managed by local communities (Community Forests Program).

 - Restore degraded forest in areas no longer suitable for farming and grazing.